kushal007shah/Web-Development/README.md

 Drum kit is a fun game to play with the drum sounds with variety of instruments and their sounds added.
 The game works with clicks and even keyboard presses.
 This is made using HTML,CSS,jQuery.

+The famous Simon game is here!!!
+This is a complete Simon game having different levels of progress, beautiful and simple UI.
+This is done using HTML,CSS,jQuery.